 Collect, capture and upload your Marine Clean 2018 pictures and success stories.

-From a photo of the litter you collect, to a pic of your Underwater Litterpick or Beach Clean team in action, share your BSAC Marine Clean efforts on Instagram or Twitter using the hashtag #bsacmarineclean OR enter your BSAC Marine Clean photos using this form to show your support and be entered into the prize draw.
+From a photo of the litter you collect, to a pic of your Underwater Litterpick or Beach Clean team in action, share your BSAC Marine Clean efforts on Instagram or Twitter using the hashtag #bsacmarineclean to show your support and help clean up your marine environment.